everlyy/analyze-jumpstats/README.md

 ### Local Program

-Put all your jumpstat CSV files in a folder called `stats` and then just run the program.
+Put all your jumpstat CSV files in a folder called `stats` and then just run `AnalyzeJumpstats.py`.

 ### Discord Bot